 Admission to graduate study at Shepherd University is processed on a rolling basis.
 Students are eligible to register for courses once their applications have been processed and they have been accepted.
 Applications are considered complete when this form, the application fee, and all supporting materials are on file with the Office of Graduate Admissions.
 Specific requirements for each program are accessible by clicking on the individual programs below.
-Program Coordinators in conjunction with the Dean of Graduate Studies and Continuing Education make final decisions on all applications.
+Program Coordinators in conjunction with the Dean of Graduate and Professional Studies make final decisions on all applications.
 Please feel free to contact the Office of Graduate Admissions in order to ensure that your application is complete.

 (Please click on hyperlinked degree titles for specific information.)